It is essential to have a properly ordered list of references.

 - Jobson, J., & Carrasco, A. (2001).

 Second authors' surnames also match?
 Skip the initials.
-Order the surnames of the 3rd authors, and so on.
+Order the surnames of the 3rd authors, etc.

 - Jobson, J., Bellocchio, T. J. & Apple, R. R. (2001)

 - Jobson, J., Bellocchio, A. C., & Xiao, W. -K. (2003).